Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 2. Identify the Project ID where the source file resides;
 3. Identify the parent Folder ID of the source file;
 4. Show the content of the folder and identify the needed item;
-5. Use Data Exchange API to get the exchange container having the needed item ID.
+5. Use Data Exchange API to get the exchange container having the needed Item ID.

 -----------